Combining Liquid and Powder Highlighter Is the Secret to a Radiant GlowSeptember 21, 2020

-First and foremost, let's be clear that liquid and powder highlighters are not the same, and therefore serve different purposes.
-Liquid illuminators are typically more pigmented than powder formulas and should be used to accentuate or brighten specific spots on the face.
-You know the strobing craze that’s been hitting the beauty scene?
-Liquid illuminators are perfect for that!
+The Difference Between Liquid and Powder HighlightersLiquid illuminators are typically more pigmented than powder formulas and can be used to accentuate or brighten specific spots on the face.
+Remember strobing?
+Liquid illuminators are perfect for that.

-When using a liquid highlighter, make sure you use a blending sponge or finger to work it into your skin.
-After applying foundation — before you reach for concealer — dot the liquid along the areas of the face that are naturally hit by the sun (the top of cheekbones, bridge of nose, brow bone, Cupid’s bow, etc.).
+How to Apply Liquid HighlighterWhen using a liquid highlighter, make sure you use a blending sponge or your fingers to work it into your skin.
+After applying foundation — before you reach for a concealer — dot the liquid along the areas of the face that are naturally hit by the sun (the top of cheekbones, bridge of nose, brow bone, Cupid’s bow, etc.).

 If you’ve got a bad case of under-eye bags or dark circles, simply dot highlighter under the eye area and in the inner corners, blending downward toward the lower cheekbone.
 This will brighten your eyes and make you look more awake (even if you’re running on a couple hours of sleep).

-When using a powder-based illuminator, use either a medium-sized fluffy powder brush or an angled powder brush for application.
-After applying foundation, dust highlighter on the cheeks, chin, nose and top of forehead.
-Because the application is less localized than that of liquid highlighter, the result is more of an all-over dewy glow, as opposed to a contoured one.
-You can also swipe a little along the top of the brows to accentuate their shape!
+How to Apply Powder HighlighterWhen using a powder-based illuminator, use either a medium-sized fluffy powder brush or an angled powder brush for application.
+After applying foundation, dust highlighter on areas like the cheeks, chin, nose and top of forehead.
+Because the application is less localized than that of liquid highlighter, the result is more of an all-over glow, as opposed to a contoured one.

-This is a practice for the more maximalist makeup guru out there, but minimalist beauty lovers, hear us out: Start by applying a liquid illuminator like the NYX Professional Makeup A Bit Jelly Gel Illuminator — our current favorite certainly has to be the — to your cheekbones, down your nose and on your Cupid’s bow.
+How to Combine Liquid and Powder HighlightersStart by applying a liquid highlighter on your cheekbones, down your nose and on your Cupid’s bow.
 One to two drops is all you’ll need for this, and blend it out with your fingers or use a stippling brush.
-Next, lightly apply a powder highlight like the NYX Professional Makeup Born To Glow!
-Highlighter Palette (there are a ton of shades to choose from) overtop with a fan brush for the silkiest, sparkliest and softest touch.
-Your highlight will be officially blinding and beautiful, garnering double-takes from far and wide (insert smirky emoji).
+Next, lightly apply a powder highlight on top with a fan brush for a soft touch.
+Your highlight will be officially blinding and beautiful.